pkbparesh15/Process-Automation-Specialist-Solution/README.md

   - Specify New Field Value: A specific value: Closed Won
 - Save
 - Activate
-- Search and Select Approval Processes in Quick find Box
+- Search and Select Process Builder in Quick find Box
 - New
   - Continue in Process Builder
   - Process Name: Automate Opportunity